|Trip (formerly Edison) as it existed before colonisation, as a dry hyperxeric gaian world

 INTRODUCTION 61 Cygni is a long-settled, independent Inner Sphere system notable today for possessing a massively populated planet, Trip.
 It was once a business paradise for megacorps early in the First Federation, but is now a modest financial and media center while its major business activities have moved outward with the terragen frontier.
 Domestically, it is an archailect-dominated autocracy with cyberdemocratic elements nominally granted to modosophont residents.
 Standards of living are good for the modosophonts, who live in a post-scarcity, leisure economy environment.
 Diplomatically, it is blandly neutral and mostly noted for exporting relatively large quantities of media and virch entertainment.

-The goal of developing and colonizing Trip was the cause for the 243 AT merger of General Electric and Bernal Space Power Systems, which created the megacorp Exa Energy with sufficient capital to fund von Neumann probes in the 'Cygnus Project.'
+The goal of developing and colonizing Trip was the cause of the 243 AT merger of Trans-Pacific Fusion Generation (commonly known as GFTP due to its legal Indonesian name, Generasi Fusi Trans-Pasifik) and Bernal Space Power Systems, which created the conglomerate Exa Energy with sufficient capital to fund von Neumann probes in the 'Cygnus Project.'